chiracarla/McDonalds-App/README.md

 ## User Types

-### 👥 Clients
+### 👥 Clients & 🧑‍💼 Employees
-Clients are our regular customers who use the app to make ordering easy and to enjoy great savings.
+Clients&Employees are our regular customers who use the app to make ordering easy and to enjoy great savings.
 They can:
 - Browse the menu and place online orders
 - Earn points and unlock new deals on their purchases
 - Redeem points on future orders for discounts and rewards

-### 🧑‍💼 Employees
-Employees have a unique role in the app, benefiting from client features and also enjoying additional benefits, such as:
-- Employee-exclusive deals and offers
-- Access to personalized rewards based on in-store activity
+- Employees also know their way around the place they work at

 ### 📋 Managers
 Managers are responsible for overseeing employees and the location they work at.
 Their role includes: